Linux tools you should know if you work as a Sysadmin

 Here we enter the world of “Major Leagues” of System Administrator, we have published the comparison between Nagios and Pandora FMS in a previous article which you should read.

+Of course, our choice is Pandora FMS.
 It should be noted that Pandora FMS can collect the results of all GNU Linux command line programs by creating local and remote execution plugins.
 We have already published something related to this subject here.

 The world is too big for the System Administrator